Black Women Civic Leaders in Massachusetts and Renovating Democracy

 1:30 pm – 2:30 pm EDT

-Join the Ash Center for a forward-looking conversation about power, participation, and the enduring leadership of Black women in Massachusetts.
+Join the Allen Lab for a forward-looking conversation about power, participation, and the enduring leadership of Black women in Massachusetts.
+Opening remarks given by Danielle Allen, the James Bryant Conant University Professor at Harvard University; Director of the Allen Lab for Democracy Renovation at the Harvard Kennedy School; and Director of the Democratic Knowledge Project-Learn.
 Moderated by Christine Slaughter, a Research Fellow in the Allen Lab for Democracy Renovation and Assistant Professor of Political Science at Boston University, this discussion will center Black women’s voices in the sustaining and renewing of democracy and their experiences of “speaking truth to power.”

 This panel brings together scholars, policymakers, advocates, and emerging leaders to examine the role of Black women in advancing democracy across the Commonwealth.
 Through a focused and substantive conversation, we will explore: